apnadkarni/blt/doc/datatable.rst

   fails, an error will be returned.

 *tableName* **sort** ?\ *switches* ... ?
+  Sorts the rows of the table.
+Each column is compared in order.
+  By default, this command returns the indices of the sorted rows.
+You can use the **-labels** or **-values** switches to return the row labels or values instead.

+  *Switches* can be one of the following:

+  **-alter**
-  Sorts the table.
-Column are compared in order.
-The type comparison is determined from the column type.
-But you can use **-ascii** or **-dictionary** switch to sort the rows.
-If the **-noreorder**, **-nonempty**, **-unique**, or **-rows** switches are present, the list of the sorted rows will be returned but the rows of the table will not be rearranged the table. *Switches* can be one of the following:
+    Indicates to reorder the rows in the table.
+By default, the indices of the sorted rows is returned, but the rows are not reordered.
+This switch changes the order of the table.
+This switch is can not be used with the **-nonempty**, **-unique**, or **-rows** switches.

   **-ascii**
-    Uses string comparison with Unicode code-point collation order (the name is for backward-compatibility reasons.)
+    Uses string comparison with Unicode code-point collation order (the name is for backward-compatibility reasons).
 The string representation of the values are compared.
+By default, the column type is used to determine how to compare values.

   **-byfrequency**
     Sorts rows according to the frequency of their values.
-The rows of *tableName* will not be rearranged.
-A list of the row indices will be returned instead.

   **-columns** *columnList*
-    Compares the cells in order of the columns in *columnList*.
+    Specifies the column order to compare the rows in the table.
     *ColumnList* is a list of column specifiers.
 Each specifier may be a column label, index, or tag and may refer to multiple columns (example:
     "all").
-By default all columns are compared in their order in the datatable.
+The extra columns act as tiebreakers.
+If two rows in a column are equal, then the next column in the list is compared.

   **-decreasing**
-    Sorts rows highest to lowest.
+    Sorts rows highest value to lowest value.
 By default rows are sorted lowest to highest.

   **-dictionary**
     Uses dictionary-style comparison.
 This is the same as **-ascii**